GDP in Israel

 Israel - GDP

-The Central Bank expects GDP to grow 3.2% in 2017 and 3.1% in 2018.
-FocusEconomics Consensus Forecast panelists foresee the economy growing 3.3% in 2017, which is unchanged from last month’s estimate.
+The Central Bank expects GDP to grow 2.8% in 2016 and 3.1% in 2017.
+FocusEconomics Consensus Forecast panelists foresee the economy growing 3.3% in 201, which is down 0.1 percentage points from last month’s estimate.
 For 2018, the panel projects that the economy will expand 3.4%.

 Israel - GDP Data